-I once had a dream that was so real and intense it reminded me of the Chinese Philosopher, Chuang Chou, who dreamed:
+I once had a dream which felt so real and intense it reminded me of the 3rd-century Chinese Philosopher Chuang Chou, who dreamed:

 I was a butterfly, fluttering hither and thither, to all intents and purposes a butterfly.
 I was conscious only of my happiness as a butterfly, unaware that I was Chou.

 When Chou awoke and came to himself, he no longer knew whether he had dreamed he was a butterfly or whether he was now a butterfly dreaming he was a man!

 When I woke from my dream, I didn’t think I was a butterfly.
 But I was confused as to where I was and whether what I had dreamed had really happened.
 Was it a memory?
 Or was it just a dream?

 And from the dream, I wrote “Her”, part fiction, part reality, mostly surreal.

 The story was a tad short for even a short story, so it sat around in my “writing ideas” folder until I was asked to review a collection of microfiction, Loopholes by Susan McCreery for Writing NSW.
 And in doing so, I realised this was the perfect genre classification for my story!

 Twenty-five years on, I dusted it off and published “Her” on the Tall And True writers’ website.

 I was thirty-years-old when I wrote the piece, and I’m now in my mid-fifties.
 But reading it today, I still recall the intensity of the dream and the confusion of waking from it.
 Just as well I didn’t dream I was a butterfly!

 Please read “Her” and let me know what you think of my dream inspired microfiction.